Critical set for surface diffeomorphisms revisited: Introduction

 \end{question}

-If one assumes that all the periodic points are hyperbolic, and if the previous question is answered positively, then the dynamcs is decomposed in finite transitive pieces.
-If one allows non-hyperbolicity, one can have infinitely many transitive isolated sets; for instances, a normally hyperbolic arc such that the restriction to that arc is a one-dimensional diffeomorphism exhibiting infinitely many attracting fixed points (as in the case of the map $x\to x^r\sin(\frac 1{x})$).
+If one assumes that all the periodic points are hyperbolic, and if the previous question is answered positively, then the dynamics decomposes into finitely many transitive pieces.
+If one allows non-hyperbolicity, one can have infinitely many transitive isolated sets; for instance, a normally hyperbolic arc such that the restriction to that arc is a one-dimensional diffeomorphism exhibiting infinitely many attracting fixed points (as in the case of the map $x\to x^r\sin(\frac 1{x})$).

 In the following theorem \ref{thm:finite classes}, we provide a partial answer to question \ref{misiu3} for mildly dissipative diffeomorphisms of the disk focusing on non-trivial {\it homoclinic classes} instead of general transitive sets.
-In this paper, a homoclinic class is the closure of the sets of {\it crossing} points of the stable and unstable manifolds of a saddle periodic point (see definition \ref{defi:crossing}).
-Usually, in the classical definition of a homoclinic class only transversal intersections are considered (it is said that an intersection is transversal if the tangent spaces of the stable and unstable manifold at the intersection point are not collinear); we include {\it crossing intersection} in the sense that the unstable manifold at the point of intersection also intersects the two connected components of any ``band" of the local stable manifold (see definition \ref{defi:generalizedHC} in section \ref{sec:misiu}).
+In this paper, a homoclinic class is the closure of the set of {\it crossing} points of the stable and unstable manifolds of a saddle periodic point (see definition \ref{defi:crossing}).
+In the classical definition, only transversal intersections are considered: an intersection is transversal when the tangent spaces of the stable and unstable manifolds at the intersection point are not collinear.
+We instead allow crossing intersections, meaning that the unstable manifold meets both connected components of any local-stable ``band'' around the intersection point and for brevity we keep calling these classes as homoclinic classes (see definition \ref{defi:generalizedHC} in section \ref{sec:misiu} for details) .

-\begin{theorem} Let $f$ be a mildly dissipative Misiurewicz $C^2-$diffeomorphism of the disk.
-Then, the number of non-trivial generalized homoclinic classes is finite.
+\begin{theorem} Let $f$ be a mildly and sufficiently dissipative $C^2-$diffeomor\-phism of the disk, and let $\La=\bigcap_{n\geq 0}f^n(\DD)$ be its maximal invariant set, which is compact and invariant.
+Suppose that $f_{|\La}$ is Misiurewicz.
+Then, the number of non-trivial homoclinic classes is finite.

-Moreover, there exists a positive integer $n_0$ such that any saddle periodic point with period larger than $n_0$ that is not contained in one of the finite non-trivial homoclinic classes belongs to a non-trivial periodic normally hyperbolic periodic arc.
+Moreover, there exists a positive integer $n_0$ such that any saddle periodic point with period larger than $n_0$ not contained in any of the finitely many non-trivial homoclinic classes, belongs to a non-trivial normally hyperbolic periodic arc.

 \end{theorem}

 Observe that there could exist infinitely many saddle periodic orbits that do not belong to a non-trivial homoclinic class and there could also exist infinitely many normally hyperbolic arcs.